demisto/content/Packs/RSAEncryptionTools/Integrations/RSAEncryptionTools/README.md

-Encryption Tools - Encrypt and Decrypt text and files.
+RSA Encryption Tools - Encrypt and Decrypt text and files using RSA encryption.

 ## Configure EncryptionTools on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for EncryptionTools.
+2. Search for RSA Encryption Tools.
 3. Click **Add instance** to create and configure a new integration instance.

    | **Parameter** | **Required** |